DaisukeDaisuke/BehaviorPackLoader/README.md

 # BehaviorPackLoader
 Send the behavior pack to the client.
-Please note that many features of behaviorpacks require packets, so behaviorpacks sent by this plugin do not always work.
+Please note that many features of behaviorpacks require packets and experimental features, so behaviorpacks sent by this plugin do not always work.

 ## Special Thanks
 #### Client-side scripting support